kirill-markin/repo-to-text/README.md

 ### Configuration Options

 - **gitignore-import-and-ignore**: Ignore files and directories specified in `.gitignore` for all sections.
-- **ignore-tree-and-content**: Ignore files and directories for the tree and "Contents of ..." sections.
+- **ignore-tree-and-content**: Ignore files and directories for the tree and contents sections.
-- **ignore-content**: Ignore files and directories only for the "Contents of ..." section.
+- **ignore-content**: Ignore files and directories only for the contents sections.

 Using these settings, you can control which files and directories are included or excluded from the final text file.